miyapx/create-sac-teams-excel/README.md

-# Bulk Create SAC Teams from Excel
+# Mass Upload Excel to Create SAC Teams and Assign Roles via Python SCIM API - For SAC Admin & Consultant

 Lightweight local toolkit for SAC admins and consultants to: